 These clever dogs are very playful, and can even be a little mischievous from time to time!
-Although occasionally naughty, the Yorkshire Terrier is a very affectionate and friendly dog.
+Although occasionally naughty, the Yorkshire Terrier dog breed is very affectionate and friendly.
 They are fantastic pets for families with kids, but make sure to give the Yorkie proper exercise.

 Yorkshire Terrier breed attributes

 Yorkshire terriers are a long-haired, toy type breed.
 The head of a Yorkie should be small and rather flat on the top.
 Its muzzle should not be too long while its nose should be black.
 The eyes should be of medium size while being dark in colour.
 They should almost sparkle when you look into them.
 The ears are small, V-shaped and carried erect.
 Their jaws should be perfect in shape and the teeth should consist of a scissor bite.
 Yorkies tails are usually docked when they are small but it can be kept undocked as well.
 The tail will have a lot of hair regardless of the size.